 Master Plan Public Hearing

-PLEASE TAKE NOTICE that the Planning Board of the Township of Cherry Hill, County of Camden, will conduct a public hearing on Monday, October 1, 2018 at 7:30 PM in the N. John Amato Council Chambers located at 820 Mercer Street, Room 208, Cherry Hill, New Jersey 08002 to consider the adoption of the 2018 Cherry Hill Township Master Plan, specifically the following elements: a comprehensive reexamination report of the existing master plan and development regulations (N.J.S.A.
+PLEASE TAKE NOTICE that the Planning Board of the Township of Cherry Hill, County of Camden, will conduct a Special Meeting on Monday, October 8, 2018 at 7:30 PM in the N. John Amato Council Chambers located at 820 Mercer Street, Room 208, Cherry Hill, New Jersey 08002 to continue the public hearing for the consideration of the adoption of the 2018 Cherry Hill Township Master Plan, which was held on Monday, October 1, 2018.
+The continuation of the consideration for adoption of the Cherry Hill Township Master Plan was noticed on the record for this date certain and will continue to consider for adoption the following elements: a comprehensive reexamination report of the existing master plan and development regulations (N.J.S.A.
 40:55D-89(a) through (e)); a statement of objectives, principles, assumptions, policies and standards upon which the constituent proposals for the physical, economic and social development of the municipality are based (N.J.S.A.
 40:55D-28(b)(1)); a Land Use Element and its required components (N.J.S.A.
 40:55D-28(b)(2)(a) through (f)); an Economic Development Element and its required components (N.J.S.A.
 40:55D-28(b)(2)(a) through (b)); Plans For Place Subplan Elements (N.J.S.A.
 40:55D-28(c)); a specific policy statement indicating the relationship of the proposed development of the Township, as developed in these Master Plan Elements to the master plans of contiguous municipalities, the Camden County Master Plan, the State Development and Redevelopment Plan and the Camden County District Solid Waste Management Plan (N.J.S.A.
 40:55D-28(d)); and several appendices.

 The following documents are available for public inspection and will be considered for adoption by the Planning Board: